dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

 It follows some optionals command to create all objects as well.

 >
-> NOTES: before proceed is necessary making sure the following dashboard selector snippet is already configured within the Grafana instance object:
+> NOTES: before proceed is important make sure the following dashboard selector snippet is already configured within the Grafana instance object:
 >

 ```